 - Puppies’ moods and activity levels change throughout the day

-- Puppies have short attention spans and they are easily frustrated
+- They have short attention spans and are easily frustrated

 How to set your puppy up for success

 When your puppy is in an excitable mood, try to channel their excitement into a play or training session.
 This will help provide them with the mental stimulation they need.
-Clicker training is great for bright puppies and something you can both have a lot of fun doing.
-Playing scent games is a fantastic outlet for all dogs (see ‘How to play with your dog’ leaflet) and you’ll be really tapping into their amazing ability to track with their nose.
+Clicker training is great for puppies and something you can both have a lot of fun doing.
+Playing scent games is a fantastic outlet for all dogs and you’ll be really tapping into their amazing ability to track with their nose.

 Jumping up is a very natural behaviour for puppies.
 Most just want to say hello and they quickly learn that this is a great way to get attention!
-Many people don’t seem to mind a small and cute puppy jumping up so it’s easy to see how this can become a strong habit for the puppy.
+Many people don’t seem to mind a small and cute puppy jumping up, so it’s easy to see how this can become a strong habit for the puppy.
 It’s only when the puppy gets bigger that it can be an issue, so the best advice is not to encourage it in the first place.
 Try to give your puppy lots of praise and attention when they have all four feet on the floor when greeting you, and ask anyone interacting with your puppy to do the same.
 Turning your back on a puppy can lessen the jumping up, but it may also cause them to become frustrated.
-Teaching them an incompatible behaviour (to jumping up), such as a good ‘sit’ is often easier for the puppy to understand.
+Teaching them an alternative behaviour to jumping up, such as a good ‘sit’, is often easier for the puppy to understand.
 Try practicing this simple ‘greeting exercise’ at home:

 - Make sure your puppy already knows how to ‘sit’

-Repeat regularly throughout the day and your puppy should quickly understand the ‘rules’:
+Repeat regularly throughout the day and your puppy should quickly understand the following rules:

-- Respond to request by owner to sit = puppy is praised and person moves forward to say hello
+- Sitting when asked = puppy is praised and person moves forward to say hello

 - Stay sitting or standing during greeting = person continues to move forward and greets puppy